 But this is the way the mind works, especially when under stress.
 And that’s why dark magic can be so effective.

 Most authors in conspiracy research, knowingly or unknowingly, are victims of disinfo on some levels.
-Early on, I published articles by Mike Ruppert and Alex Constantine, but after working with both for a few years, I came to the sad conclusion they were both likely professional disinfo artists.
-It just shows you what a minefield conspiracy research really is, and how easy it can be to lead people down a garden path if you have more facts than the average person at your disposal.
+Early on, I published articles by Mike Ruppert and Alex Constantine, but after working with both for a few years, I came to the sad conclusion they were both disinfo artists.
+It just shows what a minefield conspiracy research really is, and how easy it can be to lead people down a garden path if you have more facts than the average person at your disposal.

 The Most Dangerous Book in the World, a book written by a member of the neo-conservative movement, S.K.
 Bain, asserts that 9/11 was orchestrated around the elements of Aleister Crowley’s theories on magic.
 This is the same path being trod currently by Mark Passio.
 If you don’t understand how intel manufactures the Tin Foil Hat Patrol, you only have to read the dozens of rave reviews posted on Amazon concerning an obviously absurd book with near zero basis in reality.